Blog

 Signs and Symptoms

-The clinical manifestation of immunoglobulin A deficiency is a predisposition towards recurrent infections, which the body defends by antibody response.
+The primary clinical feature of immunoglobulin A deficiency is an increased susceptibility to recurrent infections, particularly affecting the respiratory and gastrointestinal tracts.
 More commonly, IgA deficiency may often be asymptomatic (no apparent signs or symptoms).
 If symptoms are present, they may vary from patient to patient, for example:

 • Some patients experience no illness and appear healthy.